polyformproject/polyform-licenses/Polyform-Noncompete.md

 ## Noncompete

-Any purpose is a permitted purpose, except for providing any good or service that competes with the software or any good or service the licensor provides using the software.
+Any purpose is a permitted purpose, except for providing any good or service that competes with the software or any other good or service the licensor provides using the software.

 ## Competing Uses